Generalization of a Ramanujan identity: Introduction

 where $K= 0.764\dots$ and $\theta(x)$ is very small when compared with the previous integral.
 This statement also appears in Ramanujan's second and third notebooks \cite[pp.~307 and 363]{Ramanujan}.\\

-Since then the quantity $K$ is known as the Landau--Ramanujan constant \cite[pp.~98--104]{Finch}.
-An exact formula for $K$ is given by its Euler product expansion:
+Since then the quantity $K$ has been known as the Landau--Ramanujan constant \cite[pp.~98--104]{Finch}.
+An exact formula for $K$ is given by its Euler product expansion

 where $p$ runs through the primes of the form $4n+3$.
-The formula converges slowly, calculating for the first ten thousand appropriate $p$ values it gives six correct decimal places.
-In the Flajolet--Vardi \cite[pp.~7--9]{FlajoletVardi} manuscript we can find another formula for $K$ with fast convergence.\\

-The Euler product for $K$ could have motivated the following observation which appears in Ramanujan's notebooks \cite[pp.~309 and 363]{Ramanujan} two times:
+This could have motivated the following observation that appears in Ramanujan's notebooks \cite[pp.~309 and 363]{Ramanujan} two times:

-``It may be somewhat interesting to note'', Ramanujan wrote about his identity in one of his letters to Hardy\cite[p.~177]{BerndtRankin}.
-Let us observe that the squared numbers on the left-hand side are the first four prime numbers of the form $4n+3$.
-Looking at the reciprocal of the Landau--Ramanujan constant, expressed as the expanded Euler product, we can see the following relation with Ramanujan's identity:
+``It may be somewhat interesting to note,'' Ramanujan wrote about \eqref{eq:ri} in one of his letters to Hardy \cite[p.~177]{BerndtRankin}, referring to the fact that the squared numbers on the left-hand side are the first four prime numbers of the form $4n+3$.
+We examine the identity~\eqref{eq:ri} that can be found in Berndt's book \cite[p.~20]{BerndtIV} and also in the Andrews--Berndt book \cite[pp.~410--411]{AndrewsBerndt} with only a brief discussion.

-The reciprocal of Ramanujan's identity gives $1463/1920 = 0.7619791\dot{6}$ which is an approximation of the constant $K$ up to two correct decimal places.
-The identity is displayed in Berndt's book \cite[p.~20]{BerndtIV} and also in the Andrews--Berndt book \cite[pp.~410--411]{AndrewsBerndt}.